Department of Medicine

 He is board certified in Internal Medicine, Cardiovascular Medicine, and Nuclear Cardiology.

-He completed post-doctoral training in stem cell biology at the National Institutes of Health in the Intramural Research programs of the National Heart Lung and Blood Institute, Human Genome Research Institute, and National Institute of Neurological Disorders and Stroke.
+He completed post-doctoral training in stem cell biology at the National Institutes of Health in the Intramural Research programs of the National Heart Lung and Blood Institute, Human Genome Research Institute, and National Institute of Neurological Disorders and Stroke where he developed a method to identify early precursors of endothelial cells from human and mouse stem cells.

 His current clinical interest is in the diagnosis and management of shortness of breath related to congestive heart failure.
 He also is focused on prevention of atherosclerosis, as well as heart disease associated with cancer therapy.